-The Company's Annual General Meeting (the "AGM") will be held on Thursday, 25 July 2024 at 12pm at the offices of Montanaro Asset Management, 53 Threadneedle Street, London EC2R 8AR.
-Shareholders are warmly invited to attend the AGM where, after the formal business has been concluded, there will be an opportunity to meet and ask questions of the Board and the Manager over tea and coffee.
+The Annual General Meeting will be held on Wednesday, 23 July 2025 at 10 a.m. at the office of Montanaro Asset Management, 53 Threadneedle Street, London EC2R 8AR.
+Shareholders are warmly invited to attend the Meeting where, after the formal business has been concluded, there will be an opportunity to meet and ask questions of the Board and the Manager.